usnistgov/sesame/INSTALL.rst

 Microsoft Windows
 +++++++++++++++++++
-As the only recommended way to compile Python extensions on Windows is using Visual C++, we are not able to provide guidelines as to how to build with the MUMPS library.

 The generic installation instructions given above also apply on Windows.
+However, since the only recommended way to compile Python extensions on Windows is using Visual C++, we are not able to provide guidelines as to how to build with the MUMPS library.